lucaji/lucaji.github.io/leslie-speaker/index.md

 # The Leslie Speaker

-> This article explains the principles behind Leslie type loudspeakers and goes on to describe the construction of a generously proportioned system intended for use with a home constructed electronic organ.
+> This article explains the principles behind Leslie-type loudspeakers and goes on to describe the construction of a generously proportioned system intended for use with a home constructed electronic organ.
 The article could provide the starting point from which individual readers could build up a rotating loudspeaker system to suit their own particular requirements.

 # Rotating System Loudspeakers for Electronic Organs